Beauparc Utilities founder acquires Victoria’s Secret on Grafton Street as part of €40m deal

 Eamon Waters is understood to have agreed to pay sums of €28 million and €12 million respectively to secure ownership of the two buildings from Irish property company, Iput.

-Iput had acquired the building for its part in 2012 from the ESB Pension Fund for about €20 million as part a larger transfer of property investments to the fund.
-The landmark building, which had been occupied previously by Brown Thomas’s sister company, BT2, comprises some 1,858 sq m (20,000 sq ft) of retail space at ground, basement and first-floor level as well as about 929 sq m (10,000 sq ft) of storage on the two upper levels.
+Iput had acquired the building in 2012 from the ESB Pension Fund for about €20 million as part a larger transfer of property investments to the fund.
+The landmark building, which had been occupied previously by Brown Thomas’s sister company, BT2, comprises some 1,858sq m (20,000sq ft) of retail space at ground, basement and first-floor level as well as about 929sq m (10,000sq ft) of storage on the two upper levels.

-Rural GAA: ‘I see ex-players congratulating their kids on playing for Dublin minors.
-That’s lost potential’
+‘He can’t remember the past four years’: Over-medication caused ‘significant harm’ to boy attending Camhs

 The Tesco premises at 15-16 Baggot Street Lower meanwhile briefly comprises a grocery convenience food store on the ground floor, with a shop trading area extending to 5,988sq ft.